Is Yeast Vegan? Can vegans Eat Yeast?

 We can therefore not make a 100% reliable statement – in case of doubt, it is recommended to ask the manufacturer.

-Types of Yeast that Vegan Need to know
+Types of Yeast Vegans Need to Know

 Yeast comes in a wide variety of types, but few are currently used to make, flavour, or increase the nutritional content of foods, including: